-The Company's cost of revenues consists primarily of salaries and related expenses, overhead, contract labor and third-party services from medical documentation specialist vendors, depreciation expense related to hardware equipment, and information technology costs incurred directly in the Company's revenue-generating activities.
+The Company's cost of revenues consists primarily of salaries and related expenses, overhead, contract labor and third-party services from third-party medical documentation specialist vendors, depreciation expense related to hardware equipment, mobile devices, and information technology costs incurred directly in the Company's revenue-generating activities.

-Stock-Based Compensation
+Share-based Compensation

-The Company measures and recognizes compensation expense for all stock options awarded to employees and nonemployees based on the estimated fair value of the award on the grant date.
-The fair value of each option award is estimated using either a Black-Scholes option-pricing model or a Monte Carlo simulation, to the extent market conditions exist.
-The Company recognizes compensation expense on a straight-line basis over the requisite service period, which is generally the vesting period of the award.
-For awards with performance conditions, the Company recognizes compensation expense once the performance condition is probable of being achieved.
+The Company measures and recognizes compensation expense for share-based awards to employees and non-employees based on the fair value of the award on the grant date.
+Share-based payment awards include stock options, stock appreciation rights, restricted stock units (RSU) and stock awards.
+The Company recognizes compensation expense on a straight-line basis over the requisite service period, which is generally four years.
 The Company accounts for forfeitures of stock options as they occur.
+The Company accounts for stock appreciation rights as equity classified awards, based on our historical and planned settlement such awards in shares.